affinidi/affinidi-tdk-dotnet/src/Packages/AffinidiTdk.AuthProvider/README.md

 # AffinidiTdk.AuthProvider

-`AffinidiTdk.AuthProvider` is a .NET TDK package for managing authentication tokens, including JWT validation, signing, and fetching project-scoped tokens.
-It integrates with your API Gateway to help you authenticate and handle tokens securely within your .NET applications.
+This is a .NET TDK package which generates authorisation tokens to initialise TDK clients to access Affinidi services.

 ## Requirements